 Adapted and condensed for a young audience, Orphan Train Girl includes an author’s note and archival photos from the orphan train era.
 This book is especially perfect for mother/daughter reading groups.

 Soon Molly sees they have more in common than she thought.
-Vivian was once an orphan, too--an Irish immigrant to New York City who was put on a train to the Midwest with hundreds of other children--and she can understand, better than anyone else, the emotional binds that have been making Molly’s life so hard.
+Vivian was once an orphan, too—an Irish immigrant to New York City who was put on a so-called "orphan train" to the Midwest with hundreds of other children—and she can understand, better than anyone else, the emotional binds that have been making Molly’s life so hard.

 Together, they not only clear boxes of past mementos from Vivian’s attic, but forge a path of friendship, forgiveness, and new beginnings.

 Christina Baker Kline is the author of six novels, including the #1 New York Times bestseller Orphan Train as well as A Piece of the World.
 She lives outside New York City and spends as much time as possible on the coast of Maine.
 Learn more about Christina at www.christinabakerkline.com.

 “Kline’s prose is fluid and draws readers into the characters, and each chapter’s cliffhanger ending keeps the pages turning.
 Part coming-of-age novel, part historical fiction, this book will appeal to a wide range of readers.”